eswar-7116/http-caching-proxy/README.md

 ## Features
 - ### In-Memory Caching:
-  The server uses an in-memory map to store cached responses.
+  The server uses an in-memory map combined with an LRU list to store cached responses.
 This approach allows for fast lookups and reduces the time needed to retrieve cached data.

 - ### Proxy Functionality:
   The server forwards client requests to the target server and caches the responses.
 If the same request is made again, the server returns the cached response, saving the time and resources of making a new request to the target server.